thiagoasb/egg-counter/README.md

 </p>

 ## :egg: About
-The egg counter counts the eggs quantity until the a value that was randomized is reached, and then an egg stack appears on the screen.
+The egg counter app counts the eggs quantity until the a value that was randomized is reached, and then an egg stack appears on the screen.

 ## 🏁 How to run:
 1. Install Android Studio (if don't have it)